stevedonovan/gentle-intro/src/pain-points.md

 It's important (as always with mutexes) that this exclusive lock is held for as little time as possible.
-So it's common for them to happen in a limited scope - then the lock ends when the mutable reference goes out of scope)
+So it's common for them to happen in a limited scope - then the lock ends when the mutable reference goes out of scope.

 Compared with the apparently simpler situation in C++ ("use shared_ptr dude") this seems awkward.
 But now any _modifications_ of shared state become obvious,